benjaminion/upgrading-ethereum-book/src/book.md

 One of the challenges of building a highly scalable consensus protocol is organising the work involved so as not to overwhelm the network or individual nodes.

-A goal of the Ethereum&nbsp;2 Proof of Stake protocol is to achieve economic finality.
+A goal of the Ethereum&nbsp;2 proof of stake protocol is to achieve economic finality.
 In the current design (though see [below](#see-also) for discussion of single slot finality) this requires us to gather votes from at least two-thirds of the validator set, and we must do this twice: once to justify an epoch, and once again to finalise it.

 If the whole validator set were to attest simultaneously, the number of messages on the network would be immense, and the amount of work required of beacon nodes too much for modest hardware.
 This is where committees help.
 The work of attesting is divided among subsets of the validator set (committees) and spread across an epoch (6.4 minutes).
 Each validator participates in only one of the committees.